-The majority content of His discourse describes intense tribulation; including wars, famine, earthquakes, persecution, apostasy, genocide, antichrists, and universal upheaval.
-Following this Jesus referred to the budding of a fig tree pointing to the advent of summer as a parable whose parallel is the unfolding of the events preceding the advent of a new era.
-The latter portion of His discourse includes two statements: first He said, “Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory” (Matt.
-24:30; see also Mark 13:26; Luke 21:27), and second, “Truly, I say to you, this generation will not pass away until all of these things take place” (Matt.
+The majority content of His discourse describes intense tribulation including wars, famine, earthquakes, persecution, apostasy, genocide, antichrists, and universal upheaval.
+(Following this description Jesus referred to the budding of a fig tree pointing to the advent of summer as a parable which parallel is the unfolding of the events preceding the advent of a new era.)
+The latter portion of His discourse includes two statements which form an apparent paradox.
+First, He said, “Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory” (Matt.
+24:30; cf. Mark 13:26; Luke 21:27), and second, “Truly, I say to you, this generation will not pass away until all of these things take place” (Matt.
 24:34; Mark 13:30; Luke 21:32).

 The relationship between, “…they will see the Son of Man coming on the clouds of heaven,” and “…this generation will not pass away until all these things take place” (vs. 34) causes great difficulty to serious readers of Scripture.
 Because the ‘clouds of heaven’ is commonly understood as the clouds we see in the sky, and ‘the Son of Man coming’ as the second advent of Jesus Christ, attempts are often made to understand and explain ‘this generation’ in ways other than its common meaning.
 To understand ‘clouds of heaven’ as those we see overhead appears natural in light of Luke’s account of our Lord’s ascension: “…He was lifted up, and a cloud took Him out of their sight.
 And while they were gazing into heaven as He went, behold, two men stood by them in white robes, and said, ‘Men of Galilee, why do you stand looking into heaven?
 This Jesus, Who was taken up from you into heaven, will come in the same way…’” (Acts 1:9b-11).
-Will the new era pictured in the budding fig tree be ushered in by the second advent of Christ, or has it been inaugurated by another great event?
+If this is the case, then it leaves us asking whether the new era pictured in the budding fig tree will be ushered in by the second advent of Christ, or if it has been inaugurated by another great event!
 The key to understanding the two passages mentioned above may be found not in seeking a new meaning for ‘this generation,’ but rather by revisiting the meaning of ‘the clouds of heaven.’

 If the ascension and enthronement of Christ is the event properly associated with His ‘coming on the clouds’ – as was the understanding of the Jewish religious leaders, then many implications follow.
 Firstly, the work of Jesus during His first advent is highlighted as the pivotal event in history; centered upon the fruition of the Old Covenant and establishment of the New in its many glorious facets; including Messiah, “…[bearing] our griefs” (Isa.
 53:4), “…[forgiving our] iniquity” (Jer.
 31:34), and “…[putting] an end to sacrifice” (Dan.
 9:27).
 Secondly, the nearly 2,000 years since the ascension of Jesus Christ have been His reign as King over all, not a time of waiting for His kingdom in the future; therefore the throwing down of satan (Luke 10:18) so that he can no longer deceive the nations, the commission of His people to “…make disciples of all nations” (Matt.
 28:19), and the going-forth of the four horseman (Rev. 6:1-8) as a force of testing and judgment, occur at the command of heaven’s new King; to whom the Father said, “Ask of Me, and I will make the nations Your heritage, and the ends of earth Your possession” (Ps.
 2:8).
 Thirdly, the return of the Christ – an event to which Jesus Himself describes as parabolic to a thief or master entering the house at an unknown time (Matt.
 24:36ff; Mark 13:32ff) – is the event to which Paul refers when he wrote, “Then comes the end, when [Jesus] delivers the kingdom to God the Father after destroying every rule and every authority and power.
 For He must reign until He has put all His enemies under His feet” (I Cor.
 15:24, 25).